Free QR Code Generator

 Is this QR code generator free?

-Yes — it’s completely free, needs no account, and runs entirely in your browser.
+Yes — completely free, no account needed, runs entirely in your browser.
 Nothing you type is sent or stored.

 Want it engraved on oak or bamboo?
 Cherry Grove Craft makes review, WiFi and menu QR signs, made to order in North Wales.